abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### sc_file

 - **Type**: String
 - **Description**: the file in json format to specify atomic constraining parameters.
-An example of the sc_file json file is shown below:
+An example of the sc_file json file is shown below for the `nspin 4` case:
 ```json
 [
     {